 A. I would fully expect to see more language around cloud environments and more concise guidance for cloud service providers in the next full revision of the PCI DSS.
 We might also see other new technologies listed as adequate technical controls, such as application whitelisting, deep packet inspection and automated code scanning software, to supplement or replace previously prescribed controls.

 Q. Do you have any general numbers as to how many SaaS, IaaS, and PaaS are on the CSP list(s) (in reference to slide 9)?

 A. Unfortunately the list does not identify SaaS, IaaS and PaaS vendors by architecture type.

 Q. Could you please elaborate on PCI requirement #9 (slide 13)?

 A. Requirement 9 pertains to physical security (i.e. the security as it pertains to the physical hardware).
 In cloud environments, this is almost always beyond your sphere of control and, as such, you must rely on your cloud services provider to provide official attestation to their own physical security.

-Thanks again to everyone who participated in the webinar – if you missed it, you can still view the recording or view the slides.
+Thanks again to everyone who participated in the webinar – if you missed it, you can still view the slides.
 A summary of PCI milestones and goals as they map to CloudPassage Halo is provided below.
 If you want to try Halo, sign up for a free 30-day trial.